 There are many different hotels in Chiang Mai to choose from, ranging from the simplest local guesthouse to five-star luxury retreats.
 However, you won’t find large resort-style accommodation here in the Old City—you’ll have to stay in Chiang Mai Riverside if you want to stay in the more spacious resorts.

-Agoda can be a great website for finding deals on hotels and guesthouses in Chiang Mai, as well as Booking.com and Expedia.
+Booking.com can be a great website for finding deals on hotels and guesthouses in Chiang Mai, as well as Expedia.
 Keep in mind that this is Thailand and luxury doesn’t necessarily mean expensive.
 You’ll be able to stay in a very nice hotel with room service and a pool for the price of a cheap motel back home.

 A basic hotel in Chiang Mai will usually be around 400 baht to 500 baht per night and the prices will go up from there, depending on quality, location, and amenities.
 It is often possible to bargain with the guesthouse owner for a cheaper nightly rate if you are staying for longer.